NonGMOTrash/teralite/README.md

 ### Beta 2.13

 - added animations for held items (the sword no longer looks poopoo)
+- added many particle effects (impacts, smoke, blood, more)
 - changed slash hitboxes to better match the animation
-- added a block spark effect
 - fixed depth sorting issues with spikes (after like 5 months lolol)
 - fixed options not being saved or defaulting to weird things
+- fixed a bug where you couldn't die from bleeding
-- some behind the scenes improvements
+- lots of behind the scenes improvements

 ### Beta 2.12 (4/1/2021)